 Among the tables appreciated for their regularity and location, the following are often cited Le Comptoir de l'OcéanThe restaurant is set in a belvedere on the beach with a panoramic view.
 The menu features updated seafood classics, precisely cooked fish and dishes that emphasise balance rather than showmanship.
 The selection of crisp white wines and well-structured rosés goes well with iodised cuisine without overpowering it.
 Local tip: book early for evenings when the weather is fine, or aim for lunch during the week when the terrace can breathe easier.

-Each moment has its own codes, lights and flavours.
-To make the most of the combination of plate + view + atmosphere, adapt your choice to the time and energy of the moment.
+Every moment has its codes, its light and its flavours.
+To make the most of the plate + view + atmosphere combination, adapt your choice to the time and the energy of the moment.

 After a jog along the seafront or an invigorating swim, a roasted coffee, a flaky pastry and a squeezed juice take on a whole new dimension against the waves.
 Some restaurants open in the morning, serving pancakes, homemade granola, buttered toast and sometimes scrambled eggs and smoked salmon.
 To spot the best early-morning terraces and vary the addresses as your stay progresses, go to a coffee break by the sea and let the salty breeze awaken your senses.